httpie/cli/docs/README.md

 The default location of the configuration file on most platforms is `$XDG_CONFIG_HOME/httpie/config.json` (defaulting to `~/.config/httpie/config.json`).

-For backwards compatibility, if the directory `~/.httpie` exists, the configuration file there will be used instead.
+For backward compatibility, if the directory `~/.httpie` exists, the configuration file there will be used instead.

 On Windows, the config file is located at `%APPDATA%\httpie\config.json`.